eazyorders/public-api-docs/docs/connect-dropshipping-provider.md

 1. **Enable free shipping option**: Provide the user with the choice to offer free shipping.
 2. **Add shipping cost to products**: When creating a product using the API, include shipping costs as part of the product details.

+## Step 6: Automate Api Key and webhook creation
+You can use Authorize link to enable users to accept installing your app and create API key and webhook automatically. for more information please check [authorize app link](/docs/install-app.md)

+## Note
+please consider your database structure to enable user have multiple stores and each store have its own API key and webhook.
+Most of the users will have multiple stores and want to connect each store with same account.

+## Conclusion
-Follow these steps to seamlessly integrate a dropshipping provider into your platform, providing users with a wide range of products and shipping options.
+Follow these steps to seamlessly integrate a drop-shipping provider into your platform, providing users with a wide range of products and shipping options.